What Is Complex PTSD & How Does PTSD Affect Relationships?

 How does Complex PTSD affect relationships?

-The years of being exposed to severe trauma can make it very difficult to form safe intimate attached relationships.
+The years of exposure to severe trauma makes it very difficult to form safe intimate attached relationships.
 Because the traumatic emotional memory is so embedded it affects a person’s view of self and others.
 And it affects how they regulate their own emotions and perceptions.

 A negative self-view